 They say defense wins championships.
-However, when you read who has the best defense in the NFL as we near the regular season, you’ll understand why we should be skeptical of that old saying.
+However, when you read who has the best defense in the NFL following the close out of the regular season, you’ll understand why we should be skeptical of that old saying.

-The pass rush is more consistent, which is why those players often make more money than their defensive-back counterparts.
-But the great defenses boast both.
-Because of the volatile nature of defensive play in the NFL, all we can do until we see more regular-season games is look at the depth charts on paper and recent history to stack these units.
+The pass rush is more consistent, which is why those players often make more money than their defensive-back counterparts — but the great defenses boast both.
+Because of the volatile nature of defensive play in the NFL, all we can do as we progress through each week of the regular season is look at the games that have passed to stack these units.

 Who Has the Best Defense in the NFL?